Which means of transport to use au Portugal?

 In Porto, they are beginning to make their arrival, especially in the Foz area.
 This is also the case in other cities, where electric scooters are gradually, if not exponentially, flourishing.

-With a driver Portugal
+With a driver With a driver au Portugal

 Like the yellow taxis in New York, the Portuguese taxi network is recognizable by its black cars (all kinds) with green or creamy white roofs and the "taxi" sign.
 A trip from the airport to the city centre in Lisbon is a maximum of €20, and about €25 for Porto.
 Luggage can be charged at around €1.50.
 Opt for Uber too; prices are almost half as expensive and the system works in the country's main cities: Lisbon, Porto, Coimbra and much of the Algarve.

-By car Portugal
+By car By car au Portugal

-The Toll card, a prepaid card (5, 10, 20 or 40 €) that can be purchased at Portuguese post offices (Correios CTT), freeway service areas or on the website (www.tollcard.pt).
-When you buy the prepaid card on the Internet, you will have to register the purchase receipt on which the activation key (Pre-Pago number) is written on the top right.
-It is this number that allows you to connect to the site to find out the balance associated with your registration number.
+The Toll card, a prepaid card (€5, €10, €20 or €40) which can be purchased at Portuguese post offices (Correios CTT), freeway service stations or on the website (www.tollcard.pt).
+When purchasing the prepaid card on the Internet, you'll need to save the purchase receipt on which the activation key (N° do Pré-Pago) is written in the top right-hand corner.
+It is this number that enables you to log on to the site to find out the balance associated with your registration number.

-The Toll service, a ticket valid for three days that costs 20 €.
-It is available in Easytoll points, in hotels and on the same website.
+Toll service, a ticket valid for three days and costing €20.
+It is available at Easytoll points, in hotels and on the same website.

-If you need to stay longer than 3 days, the Via Verde system is the most convenient, it is the same system as our electronic toll with a box (6 € the first week and 1,50 € the following ones, with a deposit of 27,50 €) to be stuck inside the windshield of the vehicle.
-To acquire the box you will have to go to a post office (Correios CTT) or to the Via Verde stores (on the highways).
+If you're staying longer than 3 days, the Via Verde system is the most practical.
+It's the same as our electronic toll system, with a box (costing €26-28 for the year, or €20 max if you're renting a car) to stick inside your vehicle's windscreen.
+To buy the box, go to a post office (Correios CTT) or Via Verde stores (on the freeways).
 Each time you pass through a toll booth, the amount due will be debited from your bank account.

-The Vinci freeway ULYS badge offers the Spain-Portugal extension which allows you to travel on Portuguese and Spanish freeways from France, without having to take out a subscription in Portugal.
-The subscription costs 2 €/month in addition to the French rate.
+The Vinci ULYS freeway badge offers the Spain-Portugal extension , enabling you to travel on Portuguese and Spanish freeways from France, without having to take out a subscription in Portugal.
+The subscription costs €2/month on top of the French rate.
 Very practical!

-Accessibility Portugal
+Accessibility Accessibility au Portugal

 Portugal is very considerate of people with reduced mobility.
 Accessibility to public transportation is quite well implemented in the major cities.
 The problem is the cobblestones in the streets, which can make it difficult for wheelchairs and strollers to get around.
 Not to mention the slopes, which can be a challenge.
 However, it is important to note that most of the sidewalks are lowered, both in large cities and in smaller ones.